Concise Fuzzy Planar Embedding of Graphs: a Dimensionality Reduction Approach

-We have proposed a method of compressing graphs that makes up for lost information through fuzzy logic.
-The compression maps a set of nodes with interconnecting edges to a set of points in a $k$-dimensional space.
-The distance between a pair of points is to indicate whether or not they were connected by an edge in the original graph.
+We proposed a lossy method for compressing graphs that makes up for lost information through fuzzy logic.
+The compression consists of mapping the set of nodes to a set of points in a $k$-dimensional space, via dimensionality reduction, in a manner that attempts at preserving the adjacency relation as much as possible.
+The distance between a pair of points in addition to another heuristic regarding the number of nodes that lie in a ``fuzzy region'' are to indicate whether or not two nodes were connected by an edge in the original graph.